itzkavindu/ytDownloader/README.md

 ## Installation

-- Download the **ytDownloader** that is compatible with your operating system from the [Releases](https://github.com/kavindu-aka-sid/ytDownloader/releases) Page
+- Download the **ytDownloader** that is compatible with your operating system from the [Releases](https://github.com/itzkavindu/ytDownloader/releases) Page

 - Unzip the zip file
 - Install the fonts in the **Fonts** folder
-- In your extracted folder, run ytDownloader.exe
+- In your extracted folder, run ytDownloader

 ## How to use